-Pictured in the photo below (left to right) are Ruby Moon Wipes, Planet Wise Wipes, Kissaluvs Wipes, Homemade wipes made from burp cloths, baby washcloths, GroVia wipes and Thirsties wipes.
+Pictured in the photo above (left to right) are Ruby Moon Wipes, Planet Wise Wipes, Kissaluvs Wipes, Homemade wipes made from burp cloths, baby washcloths, GroVia wipes and Thirsties wipes.

 When I started cloth diapering, I had a few disposable wipes to finish up, but it was a pain!
 I was in the habit of balling the wipe up inside the diaper to pitch it, and I now had to remember to pull it out and throw it away.
 Not only that, but they were expensive!
 I was using the “sensitive” brand of wipes (which weren’t so sensitive after all) and my price to buy was 2.5 cents per wipe.
 Sometimes I had to use 4 or 5 wipes at a single diaper change, so I was throwing 25 cents or more in the trash every time I changed a diaper!

 I started out cutting up some burp cloths I had (that were too thin for my liking as burp cloths.)
 I doubled them over and zigzagged the edges to keep them from fraying.
 You can use scraps of all kinds of material to make wipes, making your cost $0, or you can spend several dollars per wipe for cushy wipes in cute fabrics.
 Plenty of people have bought packs of baby washcloths for a dollar and change for 6, and used them as wipes!

 OK, so what do you moisten them with?
 Again, you can get cheap/free and use water, or you can spend more, and buy pre-made solutions.